awslabs/aws-cloudformation-template-formatter/README.md

   used in AWS documentation.

 Options:
   -j        Output the template as JSON (default format: YAML).
+  -w        Write the output back to the file rather than to stdout.
   --help    Show this message and exit.
 ```

 ### Go package documentation

 **The API for cfn-format will be changing in 1.0.0**

-To see the current Go documentation for cfn-format, please check <format/doc.go>.
+To see the current Go documentation for cfn-format, please check <format/exported.go>.